AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.

-True to Amazon form, they pretty much provide you with everything and the kitchen sink.
+True to Amazon from, they pretty much provide you with everything and the kitchen sink.
 It's actually a little overwhelming at first.
-Take this with a grain of salt, but lets just say it's your typical Amazon dashboard experience.
+Take this with a grain of salt, but let's just say it's your typical Amazon dashboard experience.

 After about 15 minutes my application was complete, and I was able to view it using the Application Endpoints section on the main dashboard.

 The template Rails application was actually really cool.
 It wasn't just a default Rails app, but it was a well designed, custom Rails application.